-If that future is too far ahead for one's taste, there are faster alternatives.
+If that future is too far ahead for one’s taste, there are faster alternatives.
 As I said, modifying a single cell is relatively easy, but we can do a lot with a single cell.
 Gene therapy for leukaemia has been successfully performed that way.
 And there is tissue engineering for the next step in scale.
 How does a whole heart from a single cell sound?
-Because that's what the researchers at the University of Minnesota have achieved3.
+Because that’s what the researchers at the University of Minnesota have achieved4" name="_ftnref3.
+Or what about printing new skin?4" title="">3.
 Or what about printing new skin?4.

 Tissue engineering is advancing unbelievably fast, and genetically modified tissue engineering is being extensively tested today.
 If The Six Million Dollar Man was to be re-made today, Steve Austin would conceivably be able to use genetically modified engineered organs and body parts instead of inorganic implants.